Help SADD Prevent Underage Drinking

 - Legal consequences can include fines, restitution, victim payments, community service, probation, and incarceration.

-- An arrest, prosecution, or conviction for attempted purchase or possession of alcohol will be expensive and embarrassing, will disappoint family and friends, perhaps permanently altering their opinion of a young person’s character, will send a dangerous message to younger children, and may lead to suspension or expulsion from a job, a team, or a school.
+- An arrest, prosecution, or conviction for attempted purchase or possession of alcohol will be expensive and embarrassing, will disappoint family and friends, perhaps permanently altering their opinion of a young person’s character and will send a dangerous message to younger children, and may lead to suspension or expulsion from a job, a team, or a school.

 - In many cases, alcohol has ruined a young person’s plans and dreams for life.